 In his spare time, he enjoys running, triathlons, basketball, and anything outdoors.
 He is married (Lauren) and has an eight year old daughter.
 The Brumfield family also has three dogs, all rescues- Baxter (Golden/Lab mix), Ack (Miniature Pinscher), and Toby (Lab mix).Dr.
 Kevin Brumfield

-She is currently living in Tallahassee with her husband, Mathieu, who is attending FSU for a Masters of Fine Arts in Creative Writing.
+She is currently living in Tallahassee with her husband, Mathieu, who works for Leon County.
 In her spare time she enjoys hiking with her dogs, cycling, archery, games, volunteering for local pet rescues, and raising orphaned baby squirrels for St. Francis Wildlife.Dr.
 Kathleen Cavell

 She has a retired racing greyhound, two Devon Rex cats, and a three year old toddler!